 - Professor Michael Fitzsimmons began 2018 as vice president of the Materials Research Society, taking over as president in 2019 and past president in 2020.
 With a worldwide membership of more than 14,000, the MRS promotes communication and collaboration among researchers to advance interdisciplinary materials research and technology.

 - UT physicists are directors or co-directors of two UT-Oak Ridge National Laboratory joint institutes: the the Joint Institute for Neutron Sciences (Alan Tennant), and the Joint Institute of Nuclear Physics and Applications (Robert Grzywacz).

 - Physics Professor George Siopsis is the Director of UT’s Governor’s Schools for Sciences and Engineering, which serves the top high school students in Tennessee through a four-week non-credit program each summer.

 - Our planetarium provides the lab setting for astronomy students and a powerful outreach tool for the department.
-Regularly-scheduled observation sessions on the roof of the physics building, along with special events such as the Venus Transit viewing, make our resources available to the public in an approachable, engaging fashion.
+Regularly-scheduled observation sessions on the roof of the physics building, along with special events, make our resources available to the public in an approachable, engaging fashion.